nicokurtovic/SIMIO/docs/content/api_simio.rst

    Given the ``im_base_name`` from ``tclean``, it takes the products and write fits files of them.

-   Args:
-   : param im_base_name: (str) Base name for the images to be written in fits
+   :param im_base_name: (str) Base name for the images to be written in fits
                        format.